 Per 1 cup: 168 calories, 2 g fat (0 g saturated fat), 224 mg sodium, 33 g carbs (3 g fiber, 14 g sugar), 6 g protein

 Don’t be fooled by the front of this box.
 If you read the fine print, you’ll only consume 11 grams of protein if you pair this cereal with dairy milk.
 (Emphasis on dairy since milk alternatives only have a gram of the muscle-building stuff.)
-These Cheerios only have 6 grams of protein and it’s mostly from soy protein, which is most likely extracted from genetically modified, pesticide-laden soybeans.
+These Cheerios only have 6 grams of protein (it lists 7 on the box thanks to a larger-than-standard serving size) and it’s mostly from soy protein, which is most likely extracted from genetically modified, pesticide-laden soybeans.

-You’d think that brightly-colored bowls of cereal would be the only tip that a box contains artificial colors—but you’d be wrong.
-This Smorz cereal is full of bad-for-you ingredient caramel color—a chemically-derived additive which commonly contains an artificial form of phosphorous that's been shown to leach calcium from our bones.
+If your cereal lists sugar as its first ingredient, that should be a sign to put down the box.
+Besides sugar, fructose, brown sugar syrup, corn syrup, and dextrose (all types of sugar), this Smorz cereal is made with bad-for-you ingredient caramel color—a chemically-derived additive which commonly contains an artificial form of phosphorous that's been shown to leach calcium from our bones.
 Beyond that, the s’mores-inspired cereal is also a sugary mess of oils and chemicals.

 Per 1 cup: 160 calories, 1.5 g fat (0 g saturated fat), 185 mg sodium, 36 g carbs (4 g fiber, 13 g sugar), 3 g protein